 Information about Urgent Appointments.

-We are able to offer pre-booked appointments up to four weeks in advance with the doctors.
-We run an urgent clinic every morning for those patients who have a problem that is urgent on the day and unable to wait until the next available pre-booked appointment.
+We run an Urgent Clinic every morning from 8am for those patients who have a problem that is urgent on the day and unable to wait until the next available routine appointment.

 Life Threatening - Go to A&E